Most organisations in Victoria who care for children and young people are subject to the Reportable Conduct Scheme.

-From the 1st of July 2017, the Commission for Children and Young People (CCYP) will administer a ‘reportable conduct scheme’ in Victoria.
+The Commission for Children and Young People (CCYP) administer the ‘reportable conduct scheme’ in Victoria.
 The scheme is designed to improve oversight of how organisations respond to allegations of child abuse and child-related misconduct by workers and volunteers.

 The Children Legislation Amendment (Reportable Conduct) Act 2017 defines reportable conduct as:

 - a sexual offence committed against, with or in the presence of, a child, whether or not a criminal proceeding in relation to the offence has been commenced or concluded; or

 - sexual misconduct, committed against, with or in the presence of, a child; or

 - physical violence committed against, with or in the presence of, a child; or

 - any behaviour that causes significant emotional or psychological harm to a child; or

 - significant neglect of a child.

 Any allegations of criminal conduct must be reported to Victoria Police as the first priority.